 Google My Business goes a lot further if you put a bit of work into it.
 Instead of claiming it and forgetting it, keep it updated and frequently check in on it.
 Why?
 There are a few reasons.

 First, anyone can attempt to edit your listing and answer queries about your business.
-You have to approve the changes, but if you are not regularly logging in you won’t even know that someone is trying to make adjustments.
+You have to approve the changes, but you won’t even know that someone is trying to make adjustments if you are not regularly logging in.

 A call to action could include a booking button, which is done right through the listing.
 Any appointments or scheduled bookings will appear in your integrated software.
 This makes it super easy for customers to get appointments with you, drumming up business without much work at all.